 Where is Olarro?

-Olarro lies just over 120 miles west of Kenya’s capital, Nairobi.
+Olarro Kenya lies just over 120 miles west of Kenya’s capital, Nairobi.
 The border with Tanzania is roughly 40 miles southwest from our 20,000-acre private wilderness.
-This places us at the heart of the Maasai Mara’s action, even in the wildebeest’s migratory path.
+This places us at the heart of the Masai Mara’s action, even in the wildebeest’s migratory path.

 Beyond our borders